Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

   - projectrss (with 'rss' preference: 2 values 'title' and 'url')
   - projectimageviewer (with 'image' preference: 2 values 'title' and 'url')
   - projectcontact
-  - plugin_agiledashboard_projects_kanban (with 'kanban' preference: 1 value 'title' and 1 reference 'id' that must refer to a kanban 'id')
+  - plugin_agiledashboard_projects_kanban (with 'kanban' preference: 1 reference 'id' that must refer to a kanban 'id')

 .. sourcecode:: xml